Cheese-steak-jimmys/REmind_M3-docs/README.md

 The purpose of this application is to help people stay informed by keep ahead of events, get the most out of their interests and share with others.

 ### Functionality / features

+* Create events that trigger an alert at a desired time and date.
+* View main listings as a guest user or sign up to obtain a profile.
+* Edit and delete events.
+* Events can be private or viewable to all on a public wall.
+* View and save others events, get notifications when they do.

 ### Tech Stack